jessicarobo/pink-wool/README.md

 # pink-wool
-Installation script and simple control panel for Minecraft
+BASH installation script and simple control panel for Minecraft

 ## When would I use this?
 When: